LukDrey/eDNA_teaching_2023/README.md

   * [fantaxtic](https://github.com/gmteunisse/fantaxtic): Nested bar plots for phyloseq data
   * [here](https://here.r-lib.org/): Package for easy file referencing for reproducible workflows
   * [microbiome](https://microbiome.github.io/tutorials/): Microbiome analytics

-Another important component of our program list is [conda](https://docs.conda.io/en/latest/), which is a package, dependency, and environment management tool for Unix systems (although it can be used on Windows, too).
-The two main advantages of conda is 1) to allow you to easily install new programs and tools, and 2) to keep your tools separated into "environments" that can avoid dependency-related problems between different versions of certain packages.
-This second advantage is something we will see in step 5 of our analysis.

-If you want to know more about what this means and how to create and use different environments on conda, [you can go here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments).

 # 1. Adapter Trimming